 We are now actively working in the space sphere, considering possible joint projects in space exploration.

 In November, a delegation of (Russian space agency) Roscosmos and leading rocket and space industry enterprises is heading to the International Aviation & Aerospace Exhibition in Zhuhai, where they will discuss specific projects with representatives of the Chinese industry.
 Then they will report to the governments of their countries.
-We have rather energetic relations with China, and Western countries should be thanked for that

 Through (Russian state nuclear energy corporation) Rosatom, we are actively discussing the issue of expanding Russian participation on the market of China’s electric power industry, up to entering jointly the markets of third countries on some separate projects.